architect/arc.codes/src/views/docs/en/reference/app.arc/app.md

 ## Example

-For example, to create the app "foobaz":
+Create an app with the namespace "foobaz":

 ```bash
 @app